michaelkitson/eighty_eighty/README.md

 # eighty_eighty

-An Intel 8080 emulator, implemented with the goal of sunning Space Invaders, in [crystal](https://crystal-lang.org/)
+An Intel 8080 emulator, implemented with the goal of running Space Invaders, in [crystal](https://crystal-lang.org/)

 Still a WIP, see the screenshots and known issues.